 Is decaffeinated coffee bad for you?
 What impact does it have on the body?
 Is it preferable to the consumption of traditional espresso?

-Despite the fact that it was discovered over a hundred years ago, doubts about decaffeinated coffee are still deep-rooted.
+Even though it was discovered over a hundred years ago, doubts about decaffeinated coffee are still deep-rooted.
 In particular, the fear is related to the extraction processes and the use of harmful chemicals during decaffeination.
+It must be said that extraction with supercritical carbon dioxide does not alter the composition of the beans at all and does not leave any kind of residue.

 Solvent-based extraction, on the other hand, was the subject of enormous debate in the past.
 The offending compound was dichloromethane (or methylene chloride), a solvent with potential negative health effects.
 Currently, this compound has been banned from the food industry to make way for substances that are harmless to the body.

 Apart from the caffeine extraction process, traditional coffee and decaffeinated coffee are very similar.
 For a start, they both undergo drying and roasting, which impart the right organoleptic characteristics to the coffee.
-Moreover, the preparation process is the same and those who are forced to eliminate caffeine, do not have to give up the pleasure of espresso
+Moreover, the preparation process is the same and those who are forced to eliminate caffeine, do not have to give up the pleasure of espresso.

 As opposed to traditional coffee, decaffeinated does not stimulate the nervous system, so it promotes rest and does not cause anxiety.
 It is suitable for low-calorie diets as it contains less oil than normal coffee.
 It stimulates digestion without adversely affecting the stomach and intestines.

 Many scientific studies also demonstrate coffee’s positive impact on neurodegenerative diseases, such as Alzheimer’s disease.
 This is due to its rich content of antioxidant substances.
+Finally, decaffeinated coffee seems to have an analgesic action against headaches.

 How to make an excellent decaffeinated coffee